Imagine (John Lennon album): Legacy

 Lennon later expressed his displeasure with the more commercial sound of the album, saying that the title track was "an anti-religious, anti-nationalistic, anti-conventional, anti-capitalistic song, but because it's sugar-coated, it's accepted".
 In a November 1971 interview for Melody Maker, McCartney spoke positively of Imagine, considering it to be less political than Lennon's previous solo albums.
 In a subsequent edition of the same publication, Lennon rebuked his former bandmate, saying, "So you think 'Imagine' ain't political?
 It's 'Working Class Hero' with sugar on it for conservatives like yourself!!" and likened McCartney's politics to those of the staunchly traditional Mary Whitehouse.

 After Lennon's death, Imagine, along with seven other Lennon albums, was reissued by EMI as part of a box set, which was released in the UK on 15 June 1981.
 Like its title track, Lennon's Imagine became a posthumous hit worldwide after his death in December 1980.
 The album re-entered the charts during 1981, peaking at number three in Norway, five in the United Kingdom, 34 in Sweden, and 63 in the United States.
 In 2000, Yoko Ono supervised the remixing of Imagine for its remastered reissue.
 In February 2000, the remastered and remixed edition reached number 11 on the Japanese chart.
 It was reissued in 2003 by Mobile Fidelity Sound Lab on gold CD and on 180 gram half-speed mastered LP.
 The Record Plant piano on which Lennon re-recorded some of the album's keyboard parts was sold at auction in 2007.

 In October 2010, another remastered version of the album was released, and the album re-entered the Billboard 200 at number 88.
 On 23 November 2010, Imagine became available on the Rock Band 3 video game, exploiting the music game's use of a keyboard.
 On Record Store Day 2011, in honour of the album's 40th anniversary, it was re-released on 180-gram LP with an additional 12" white LP record entitled Imagine Sessions, featuring tracks taken from the John Lennon Anthology.
 In January 2014, the album was released by Universal Music on the High Fidelity Pure Audio Blu-ray format, featuring PCM, DTS HD and Dolby Tru HD audio tracks, based on the 2010 remaster.
 In 2018, the album was remixed yet again and titled Imagine: The Ultimate Collection.
-A six-disc box set, spread over four CDs and two Blu-ray discs, features previously unheard demos, rare studio outtakes, and isolated track elements along with a 5.1 surround mix and the original four channel quadraphonic mix.
+A six-disc box set, in four CDs and two Blu-ray discs, features previously unheard demos, rare studio outtakes, and isolated track elements along with a 5.1 surround mix and the original four channel quadraphonic mix.

 Track listing

-All songs written by John Lennon, except "Imagine" and "Oh My Love", both co-written with Yoko Ono, and "Baby Please Don't Go" written by Walter Ward.